facundoq/rotational_variance/README.md

 * Run the experiments with `python experiment> <model> <dataset>`
     * `experiment_rotation.py` trains two models with the dataset: one with the vanilla version, the other with a data-augmented version via rotations.
     * `experiment_variance.py`  calculates the variance of the activations of the model for the rotated and unrotated model/dataset combinations.
+Results are saved by default to `~/variance_results/`
+    * `plot_variances_models.py` generates plots of the variances for each/model dataset combination found in `~/variance_results/`.
+Both stratified/non-stratified versions of the measure are included in the plots.

 * The folder `plots` contains the results for any given model/dataset combination